Holy Rood Cemetery

-The first phase of restoring Holy Rood Cemetery is being completed in 2020.
-It includes enhancements to the entrance, a new ornamental gate and fence, and extensive relandscaping.
-Hundreds of trees and shrubs have been planted, the roadway is being repaved, and fallen headstones are being reset.
-A portion of the proceeds from columbarium niche sales helps fund a Perpetual Care Endowment that has been established to maintain and improve Holy Rood Cemetery.
+Restoration of Holy Rood Cemetery was completed in 2019.
+It included enhancements to the entrance, a new ornamental gate and fence, and extensive relandscaping.
+Hundreds of trees and shrubs were planted, the roadway was repaved, and fallen headstones were reset.
+Additional landscaping has been done throughout the cemetery since that time.
+A portion of the proceeds from columbarium niche sales funds a Perpetual Care Endowment that has been established to maintain and improve Holy Rood Cemetery.